ymatzkevich/raspitoune_webserver/README.md

   cloudflare/cloudflared tunnel route dns mysite schmoundcloud.yoav.ch

 ```
-we should see both DNS records in Cloudflare as CNAME → tunnel.
+that should create a `cloudflared/mysite.json` file and we should see both DNS records in Cloudflare as CNAME → tunnel.

 ## Fail2Ban